-It’s important to remember that these are not domesticated horses.
+It’s important to remember that the wild horses in Maryland are not domesticated horses.
 They’re wild, and potentially dangerous to visitors.
+And visitors can be dangerous to the horses.
 “Keep at least 40 feet away,” Davis says.

 To avoid getting bitten or kicked, do not feed or pet the horses.
 Rangers can ticket you for getting too close to them.
 Horses might also get sick from human food, so it’s best to play it safe and avoid feeding them.

-There are approximately 300 ponies living on the island, and you’ll see them all over, from the campgrounds to the marshes to the side of the road.
-Since you can’t get too close due to safety and geographical restrictions, bring a pair of binoculars to enjoy them from afar.
+There are approximately 300 ponies and horses living on the island, and you’ll see them all over, from the campgrounds to the marshes to the side of the road.
+Since you can’t get too close, bring a pair of binoculars to enjoy them from afar.

 Things to do on Assateague Island